 Applicants without these qualifications may be considered if they can show suitable motivation and a high potential to positively contribute to the course.
 Consideration will be based on academic merit and appropriate experience.

-This program consists of the following modules.
+The M.Sc Pharmacy Administration and Policy Regulation program consists of the following modules.

 Leadership & Negotiation

 Evaluate a CTD

 Trad & Complementary Medicine

 Graduates will receive a Masters from the University of the Western Cape, a world leading, research-led, learning and teaching university with a legacy of social justice, community engagement and graduate employability.